cloud-carbon-footprint/cloud-carbon-footprint/README.md

 ## Setup

 ```
-yarn install
+yarn guided-install
 ```

-This will install dependencies for all packages.
-We use [Lerna](https://lerna.js.org) to manage both projects.
+This will install dependencies for all packages, then guide you through setting up credentials and environment variables to analyze the footprint of your AWS, GCP, or Azure account
+  - for a quick demo, run `yarn install && yarn start-with-mock-data`

+We use [Lerna](https://lerna.js.org) to manage our packages.

 ## Running the web-app